foureyes/csci-ua.0480-spring2017-008/slides/20/ajax.markdown

 The __same origin policy__ is a policy implemented by browsers that __restricts how a document, script or data from one _origin_ can interact with a document, script or data from _another origin_.__

-* it __permits scripts__ running on pages originating from the same site to access documents, scripts or data from each other
+* {:.fragment} it __permits scripts__ running on pages originating from the same site to access documents, scripts or data from each other
-* but __prevents scripting__ access to these resources if they are on different sites
+* {:.fragment} but __prevents scripting__ access to these resources if they are on different sites
+    * note that __access__ depends on the kind of request being made
+    * (for regular GET requests, this usually means that the request can be made, but the response is not allowed to be read by the script)
+    * (for other requests, the request may be outright denied!)
-* of course, because this is specification includes scripting access, it applies to XMLHttpRequests (we'll see an exception shortly)
+* {:.fragment} of course, because this is specification includes scripting access, it applies to XMLHttpRequests (we'll see an exception shortly)
 </section>

 <section markdown="block">